microsoft/accessibility-insights-action/docs/usage.md

 ### Basic template

 Save this workflow file in your GitHub repo as `.github/workflows/accessibility-validation.yml`.
-The action saves results to `output-dir` (default: `_accessibility-reports`).
-After the scan action, upload the report folder as an artifact.
+This template saves results to `output-dir` (default: `_accessibility-reports`) and uploads an artifact to the check run.

 When you push this file to your repository, you should see the action running on the [Actions tab](https://docs.github.com/en/actions/quickstart#viewing-your-workflow-results).